kaby76/swigged.llvm/README.md

 #### Typical errors:
 a) "Bad image format" error--the swigged.llvm.native.dll in your target directory is the wrong version (32-bit vs 64-bit).
-b) "Missing DLL" error--make sure swigged.llvm.native.dll and std.swigged.llvm.dll are in your executable directory.
+b) "Missing DLL" error--make sure swigged.llvm.native.dll and swigged.llvm.dll are in your executable directory.